PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 changing production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Late final-shape/terminal fan-out characterization checkpoint

+The managed inventory contains 33 unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary consists of two adjacent unconditional assignments:
+`_late_final_shape_boundary_results` from
+`run_late_final_shape_boundary_cleanup(late_final_shape_boundary_context)`,
+then `_terminal_fanout_singleton_results` from
+`run_terminal_fanout_singleton_cleanup(shared_model_ir_pass_context,
+include_elementwise_fanout=optimize_layout_transpose_chains)`.

+`late_final_shape_boundary_context.pass_context` is the exact `shared_model_ir_pass_context`; its terminal Slice/Concat child context also embeds that same object.
+The characterization fixes those identities, both complete nested schemas, exact child order, the optional fan-out policy for both Boolean paths, and observation-only result use.
+The immediately preceding `_late_affine_optional_fanout_results` assignment and immediately following terminal Conv/Pool/no-layout branch remain fixed boundaries.
+The branch and its recorded no-layout phase are intentionally outside this extraction.

+Production remains unchanged pending `passes/late_final_shape_terminal_fanout_orchestration.py` and `run_late_final_shape_terminal_fanout_cleanup()`.
+The owner must call `run_late_final_shape_boundary_cleanup(context)` followed by `run_terminal_fanout_singleton_cleanup(context.pass_context, include_elementwise_fanout=include_elementwise_fanout)` and return both raw results by identity.
+The lowerer must replace only the two selected targets with `_late_final_shape_terminal_fanout_results`, pass the exact existing late context and layout option, retain both child owners and independent routes, and preserve the predecessor and successor branch.

+Focused sequential validation reports `3 passed, 1 xfailed`; the fixed 25-file affected suite reports `419 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Phase-store validation is `2 passed`; production, the managed 33-result inventory, and the exactly 128-ID/128-owner store remain unchanged.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized shared-context owner and lowerer replacement, convert the strict xfail to runtime order, context, option, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run the affected suite once before changing stale tests, then run all affected and standard gates sequentially under `uv`, confirm the expected managed inventory reduction from 33 to 32, and commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.